 The squadron or individual aircraft will then receive the following commands.

-The aircraft will return and begin circling around the mothership.
+Aircraft return and begin circling around the mothership.

-The aircraft will return and dock at the mothership.
+Aircraft return and dock with the mothership.

 Aircraft have two fuel supplies: tactical and reserve.
 Reserve fuel allows the aircraft to travel nearly unlimited distances at reduced speed, while tactical fuel is necessary for missions.
 The aircraft doesn't need to save fuel for return to the mothership.